commerceblock/asset-mapping/README.md

 asset-man is a Python 3 library and set of associated scripts/utilities developed to manage the issuance, redemption, mapping and monitoring of tokenised assets on an Ocean blockchain.
 The core mapping library functions are independent of the blockchain client interface, but the _action_ scripts are designed to interface with the Ocean client RPCs.

-The library enables the creation and management of a _mapping object_ which contains the cannonical mapping of on-chain token IDs to real-world asset references, and which forms a central part of the definition of the ownership of an asset (along with proof of ownership of the blockchain tokens via output private keys).
+The library enables the creation and management of a _mapping object_ which contains the canonical mapping of on-chain token IDs to real-world asset references, and which forms a central part of the definition of the ownership of an asset (along with proof of ownership of the blockchain tokens via output private keys).

 ## Requirements